-The enhancement program is tracked through clearly defined roles and responsibilities for each specific area of work (workstream) and initiative.
-In addition, a monthly progress tracking meeting with senior stakeholders is held to discuss and align progress and risks.
-Monthly status updates are provided to the Group's Executive Leadership Team and to the DFSA.
-Regular updates are also provided to the Group's Conduct & Compliance Committee and to the Board of Directors.
-The responsibility for tracking and reporting progress rests with Group Compliance to ensure independent and objective assessments of progress to senior management.
+The enhancement program is tracked through specific workstreams according to clearly defined roles and responsibilities.
+In addition, a monthly meeting to track progress is held with senior stakeholders, including Executive Leadership Team members, to discuss and align progress and risks.
+Monthly status updates are provided to the Executive Leadership Team, the Conduct & Compliance Committee, the Board of Directors and DFSA.
+The responsibility for tracking and reporting progress rests with Group Compliance to ensure independent and objective assessments to senior management.

-The aim of the enhancement program is to ensure that the Group operates a financial crime control framework that (i) meets the regulatory requirements in the jurisdictions in which the Group operates and (ii) manages the Group's inherent risk in line with the Group's risk appetite.
-This will be achieved by leveraging international market practice.
+The aim of the enhancement program is to ensure that the Group operates a financial crime control framework that (i) meets the regulatory requirements in the jurisdictions in which the Group operates and (ii) manages the Group's inherent financial crime risk in line with the Group's risk appetite.